 - Learn your legal rights as an injured maritime worker

-Dangers of Cargo Loading and Unloading
+Injuries Caused By Cargo Loading and Unloading

 Smaller cranes may be utilized in ports with smaller cargo containers.
 Some cargo loading and unloading is done by hand, with workers carrying loads on and off boats.

-Regardless of the size of the operation or the equipment used, there are inherent risks for this kind of work, done mainly by longshoremen and harbor workers.
+Regardless of the size of the operation or the equipment used, there are inherent risks for this kind of work, which is done mainly by longshoremen and harbor workers.
 For those workers moving cargo by hand, without the aid of equipment, the injury risks include:

 - Repetitive motion injuries